wookieb/alpha-dic/docs/defining-services.md

 ## Referencing services

-The most common way to get other service is referencing it by name.
-However _alpha-dic_ allows to use predicates to obtain reference to services you're looking for.
+The most common way to get other service is referencing by name.
+However _alpha-dic_ allows to use predicates to obtain references to services you're looking for.
 ```javascript
 // simple reference by name
 reference('service.name') // resolves to a service for given name